-Platform specific code should use the predominant coding convention for that platform.
-Basically, DirectShow code should look familar to a Windows coder, and QuickTime code should look familiar to an Apple coder.
+Platform-specific code should use the predominant coding convention for that platform.
+DirectShow code should look familiar to a Windows coder, QuickTime code should look familiar to an Apple coder, and so on.
 Otherwise, we follow the conventions described here.

 astyle --style=bsd --min-conditional-indent=0 --break-blocks \ --pad-oper --pad-header --unpad-paren \ --align-pointer=name --indent-preprocessor \ --indent-labels "$@"